lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 its primitive state in ancient Mexico, and from this we may venture to cull a few items.

-Long before Hernando Cortis landed with his army of Span- ish invaders at Vera Cruz, we are told, one variety of back- gammon had already found its way from Asia into Mexico, and had become a very fashionable amusement at the babaric court of Matizuma.
+Long before Hernando Cortis landed with his army of Spanish invaders at Vera Cruz, we are told, one variety of backgammon had already found its way from Asia into Mexico, and had become a very fashionable amusement at the babaric court of Matizuma.